 This research cluster realigns doctoral training to respond to complex societal questions regarding the phenotype by bringing together faculty and students in cell and developmental biology, neuroscience, evolution, ecology, psychology and environmental sciences.
 Participants will have the opportunity to explore a variety of topics, such as forecasting how changing environments will impact the biodiversity of phenotypes and species and understanding how the production and variation of disease and resistance phenotypes affect the development of effective management and treatment strategies.
 Alongside their disciplinary focus, doctoral fellows will be mentored as creative thinkers and productive collaborators across lab groups.

 Mentoring Plan and Resources

 This research cluster will provide fellows with:

-- A unique four-course training sequence that crosses traditional disciplinary boundaries to explore the phenotype from cells and development, molecular and quantitative genetics, evolutionary mechanisms, and the structure and dynamics of populations, communities, and their environments;
+- A unique integrative core course that crosses traditional disciplinary boundaries to explore the phenotype from cells and development, molecular and quantitative genetics, evolutionary mechanisms, and the structure and dynamics of populations, communities, and their environments;

-- Course modules in quantitative methods that provide comprehensive training in programming, modeling, statistics and tools in data science;
+- Two semesters of coursework in quantitative methods assembled from across the participating programs that provide comprehensive training in programming, modeling, statistics and tools in data science;

-- Stage-specific professional development, including a first-year seminar focused on launching a scientific career and a final-year transitions seminar designed to support dissertation writing and the job search;
+- Stage-specific professional development, including a first-year seminar that explores career options, skillsets and preparation, and a final-year transitions seminar designed to support dissertation writing and the job search;

-- Career exploration through tailored seminars and internships; and
+- Tangible career development through tailored seminars and internships; and

 - A broad mentoring program with support from graduate student peers, faculty and the life sciences professional development community.